novekm/amplify-with-terraform/sample-amplify-app/documentation/README.md

 🚀 **Next Steps** - Connect your repository to set up Amplify Hosting for the Web App.
 ### Amplify Hosting
 To set up Amplify hosting for the web application, you must connect a repository to the Amplify App.
-This quickstart currently supports three ways to do this:
+This workshop currently supports three ways to do this:
 1. **Mirror your GitLab repo to AWS CodeCommit**.
 Push events will trigger the Amplify App to build in AWS.
 You can specify which branches you wish to trigger the build, by default it will be the main branch.
 See [setting up GitLab to CodeCommit Mirroring](https://docs.gitlab.com/ee/user/project/repository/mirror/push.html) for more information.
 Read on for instructions here.
 2. **Use your GitHub Personal Access Token**.
 You can alternatively use a GitHub personal access token to give Amplify access to your GitHub repository.
 See [Setting up the Amplify GitHub App for AWS CloudFormation, CLI, and SDK deployments](https://docs.aws.amazon.com/amplify/latest/userguide/setting-up-GitHub-access.html) for more information.
 Read on for instructions here.
 3. **Use an existing AWS CodeCommit Repo**.
 You can also use an existing AWS CodeCommit repository and directly push to that to trigger the build.
 Just ensure that the Amplify App has access to your CodeCommit repo via the generated IAM Role.
 Read on for instructions here.